HansMPrieto/Sorting-Algorithms-Visualizer-Personal-Project/README.md

 How to use:
 - The controls for the visualization are on the top of the screen.
-- Use the "+" and "-" buttons to modify the array length.
+- Use the "+" and "-" buttons to modify the array length (2 <= array length <= 550).
-- Use the "Generate New Array" button to create a random array.
+- Use the "Generate New Array" button to create a random array of the length being wished to be used.
 - Use the "Stop Visualization" button if you wish to stop the visualization while it is running.
 - The other 9 buttons are the sorting algorithms that were implemented in this program.
 Use those to visualize the sorting process.
 - Note: Make sure to have pygame installed in order to run the module.